Juliane Koepcke

-Juliane Margaret Beate Koepcke (born 10 October 1954), is a German-Peruvian mammalogist who specialises in bats.
+Juliane Margaret Beate Koepcke (born 10 October 1954) is a German-Peruvian mammalogist who specialises in bats.
 She is the daughter of German zoologists Maria and Hans-Wilhelm Koepcke.

-Koepcke is the sole survivor of the 1971 LANSA Flight 508 crash.
+Koepcke is known for being the sole survivor of the 1971 LANSA Flight 508 crash.
 When the plane was struck by lightning, she fell 3000 m while strapped to her seat and suffered numerous injuries including a concussion, broken collarbone, and a torn knee ligament.
 She survived 11 days alone in the Peruvian Amazon rainforest until she located a lumberjack camp.

 Early life

 Koepcke was born in Lima, Peru, on 10 October 1954, the only child of German zoologists Maria (née von Mikulicz-Radecki; 1924–1971) and Hans-Wilhelm Koepcke (1914–2000).
 Her parents were working at Lima's Museum of Natural History when she was born.
 At the age of 14, she left Lima with her parents to establish the Panguana research station in the Amazon rainforest, where she learned survival skills.
 Educational authorities disapproved and she was required to return to the Deutsche Schule Lima Alexander von Humboldt to take her exams, graduating on 23 December 1971.